MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 The next step is to clean the data by handling missing values, outliers, and categorical variables.

-- **Missing values** are the values that are not recorded in the data, and they can affect the performance and accuracy of the model.
+- **Missing values** are the values that aren't recorded in the data, and they can affect the performance and accuracy of the model.
 - **Outliers** are the values that are far away from the normal range of the data, and they can also distort the results of the model.
 - **Categorical variables** are the variables that have a finite number of discrete values, such as gender, color, or class.